 Helps healthy skin

-The oil could be the secret to everlasting, healthy skin.
+Coconut oil could be the secret to everlasting, healthy skin.

 Research published in the Internal Journal of Molecular Sciences revealed that the oil contains anti-inflammatory and anti-aging properties.
 This may then help address various skin concerns.
-This includes protecting against the damaging effects of UV rays, alleviating symptoms of atopic dermatitis, providing relief from burns and helping to effectively moisturize the skin.
+This includes protecting against the damaging effects of UV rays, alleviating symptoms of atopic dermatitis, providing relief from burns, and helping to effectively moisturize the skin.

-Helps to control seizures
+Helps control seizures

 MCTs are medium-chain triglycerides, and they are absorbed by the body, quicker than other fats, as they go straight from the gut to the liver.
-In the liver, is where the MCTs then produce ketones.
-As coconut oil contains MCT, there is a consensus that consuming it may serve to provide relief from seizures and epilepsy (2).
+In the liver, it is where the MCTs then produce ketones.
+Because coconut oil contains MCT, there is a consensus that consuming it may serve to provide relief from seizures and epilepsy (2).